algolia/autocomplete/packages/website/docs/using-react.md

 ### Mounting the autocomplete

-Now that you have access to the DOM through the `containerRef` object, you can create and mount the autocomplete instance.
+Now that you have access to the DOM through the `containerRef` object, you can create and mount the Autocomplete instance.

 You can use the same [Autocomplete options](basic-options), but you must also pass the `renderer` and `render` parameters.
-You can rely on `props` to pass any autocomplete options you want to remain configurable.
+You can rely on `props` to pass any Autocomplete options you want to remain configurable.

-Don't forget to [clean up the effect](https://reactjs.org/docs/hooks-reference.html#cleaning-up-an-effect) by returning a function that destroys the autocomplete instance.
+Don't forget to [clean up the effect](https://reactjs.org/docs/hooks-reference.html#cleaning-up-an-effect) by returning a function that destroys the Autocomplete instance.

 ```jsx title="Autocomplete.jsx"
 import { autocomplete } from '@algolia/autocomplete-js';